felixbur/nkululeko/README.md

   * ```python -m nkululeko.nkululeko --config exp_emodb.ini```
 * Find the results in the newly created folder exp_emodb
   * Inspect ```exp_emodb/images/run_0/emodb_xgb_os_0_000_cnf.png```
-  * This is the main result of you experiment: a confusion matrix for the emodb emotional categories
+  * This is the main result of your experiment: a confusion matrix for the emodb emotional categories
 * Inspect and play around with the [demo configuration file](meta/demos/exp_emodb.ini) that defined your experiment, then re-run.
-* There are many ways to experiment with different classifiers and acoustic features sets, [all described here](https://github.com/felixbur/nkululeko/blob/main/ini_file.md)
+* There are many ways to experiment with different classifiers and acoustic feature sets, [all described here](https://github.com/felixbur/nkululeko/blob/main/ini_file.md)

 ### Features
 The framework is targeted at the speech domain and supports experiments where different classifiers are combined with different feature extractors.